About clinical geneticists

 Before seeing a clinical geneticist, it’s a good idea to find out some information about the following:

-- Why you’re going to the clinical geneticist: talk with your GP (or the health professional who referred you) about why you need to see a clinical geneticist and whether there’s anything you can do while you’re waiting for an appointment.
+- Why you’re going to the clinical geneticist: talk with your GP (or the health professional who referred you) about why you need to see a clinical geneticist.

 - Waiting lists: how long before you can get an appointment to see the clinical geneticist?

 - Costs: how much will the appointment with the clinical geneticist cost?
-It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or another rebate.
+It might be expensive, so you could check whether you’re eligible for Medicare or private health insurance rebates or whether you can get some other kind of financial help.

 - Locations: find out where you have to go to see the clinical geneticist – for example, a public or private hospital, or consulting rooms.
 You might have to travel further than you expect, depending on your needs.

-You might want to talk about these things and any other questions you have with your GP before you go to the clinical geneticist or ask the genetics clinic when you contact them to make an appointment.
+You can ask your GP these and any other questions before you go to the clinical geneticist or ask the genetics clinic when you contact them to make an appointment.